 Capacity: 2 ounces | Material: Copper plated | Glasses Included: 4

 Best Personalized: Mark and Graham Monogrammed Copper Mug

 Not a traditional Moscow mule mug

-For this mug, Mark and Graham veers away from the rounded Moscow Mule mug shape and instead opt for a classic beer hall Stein.
-That means this mug will be excellent for not just drinking frozen cocktails, but icy beers and Micheladas.
+For this mug, Mark and Graham veers away from the rounded Moscow Mule mug shape, opting, instead, for a classic beer hall Stein.
+That means this mug will be excellent for not just drinking frozen cocktails but icy beers and Micheladas.

-100 percent copper with a tin lining and have a generous handle.
-Since there’s no coating on the copper, they will develop a patina over time, but you can polish them if you prefer a shiny appearance.
-To complete the look, a matching copper pitcher is also available.
+It's made from 100 percent copper and lined with tin, plus it features a generous handle.
+Since there’s no coating on the copper, the mug will develop a patina over time.
+However, you can polish it if you prefer a shiny appearance.

-Best Lined: Krown Kitchen Hammered Moscow Mule Copper Mug Set
+Best Lined: Krown Kitchen Moscow Mule Copper Mugs Set of 4

 Finished with stainless steel